Great skills? Amazing layout? Good work history section? What’s the secret behind a *perfect* resume? You’ve come to the right place to find out.

 Hard skills and soft skills are granted a unique bubble rating system which easily identifies to the recruiter your ability levels.
 Over on the right side, there is plenty of space to talk up longer-form text, such as your resume work experience.

-Though it counts as one of the best basic resume examples, it’s still an elegant resume that gets the job done!
+Though it counts as one of the best basic resume templates, it’s still an elegant resume that gets the job done!

 Pro Tip: Choose the ideal resume font.
 Use 10–12pt font size in the main body of your resume and cover letter, and go up 2–4pts for section titles.

-If you’re looking for a great simple resume for job hunting, Cubic’s your best bet.
+If you’re looking for a versatile and easy resume template for job hunting, Cubic’s your best bet.
 Cubic is a basic CV template which comes in an elegant, three-tone design.
 The top uses the accent color of your choice for just your name and professional title or branding statement.

 Below the header, the resume is split into two columns.
 The right sidebar is in a darker gray, subtly separating its contents from those on the left, which are longer sentences and texts, such as your academic experience on a resume.